indigomoon/GreenlandVR/README.md

 1) Clone project
 2) Open it as a new project in Unity
-3) Open the MainScene in the Assets folder
-4) Select File > Build & Run
+3) Select File > Build & Run
-5) When it asks where to save the build, choose "Builds" in the project folder
+4) When it asks where to save the build, create a folder called "Builds" in the project folder,
-   It will take a while, importing assets in unity, switching to Xcode.
-Xcode may stop with an error telling you to add a development Team.
-If so, do it (see below) then click run in Xcode to continue.
+   and then save the build as "iOS" in that folder.

 -------
 REFERENCES